Home » Gardening » Fall Porch Decor and Outdoor Decorating Ideas

 Adding Flowers and Planters to Your Fall Porch Decor

-Of course, I’m all about the flowers and I don’t think porch decor, no matter what the season, is ever complete without flowers.
+I’m all about the flowers and I don’t think porch decor, no matter what the season, is ever complete without flowers.
 Because I’m cheap and I can make them myself, I never buy pre-made flower containers, unless it’s Fall.
-Every year I splurge on a big fall container garden at my favorite local nursery.
+I splurge on a big fall container garden at my favorite local nursery every year.

 Image of a fall flower planter.